 “YouTube means a lot to me.
 To have a platform where I can be myself and inspire others is something I’ve always dreamt of”

-Having the ability to transition from engaging in sensitive topics to making her audience laugh, Tracy views YouTube as a source to uplift and entertain others, as well as having that carefree will to make fun of herself.
-Ultimately making someone’s day just by documenting her life is one of the most positive consequences of YouTube for her.
+Having the ability to transition from engaging in sensitive topics to making her audience laugh, Tracy views YouTube as a source to uplift and entertain others, as well as having that carefree will to make fun of herself, as well as to ultimately make somebody’s day just by documenting her life which is one of the most positive consequences of YouTube for her.

 “I love hearing from my subscribers about videos they found helpful.”

-The fact that Tracy can wake up in the morning and see a message from a complete stranger expressing how much they can relate to her is a beautiful feeling and is essentially what makes her continue doing what she does.
+The fact that Tracy can wake up in the morning and see a message from a complete stranger expressing how much they can relate to her content is a beautiful feeling.
+This is essentially what makes Tracy continue doing what she does best.
 I personally feel that in general, hearing from your audience is one of the most heart warming things and means the most when you’ve never even met them before.

 “I wouldn’t say I have encountered my biggest challenge yet, what I will say however, is that I’ve had a phase where I was completely obsessed with my subscriber counts”

-The notion of the more followers/subscribers you have, the better your channel started to haunt Tracy, making her believe that if this didn’t improve, everything would go downhill for her.
-This slowly became tedious, making her somewhat depressed when the changes she wanted to see wasn’t happening.
+The notion of the more followers/subscribers you have, the better your channel started to haunt Tracy, making her believe that if this didn’t improve, everything else would go downhill for her.
+It slowly became tedious, making her somewhat depressed when the changes she wanted to see weren’t happening immmedianly.